michelle-min/ASD-word-learning/README.md

 ## PAL Tasks

 The PAL task has participants learn a pair of images, one a symbol and the other a picture of an object.
 The pairs are either iconically related or non-iconically related (i.e., ambiguous).
-There are two blocks of training and free sort.
-In both **train blocks**, participants watch 9 videos that associate a symbol and object through movement.
-One train block has only iconic pairs (`ico_train_procedure`) and the other has only ambiguous pairs (`amb_train_procedure`).
+There are two blocks of teaching and free sort.
+In both **teach blocks**, participants watch 9 videos that associate a symbol and object through movement.
+One train block has only iconic pairs (`ico_teach_procedure`) and the other has only ambiguous pairs (`amb_teach_procedure`).
 The corresponding **sort blocks** display the 9 pairs of symbol-object (18 images total) and ask the participant to move the similar items together.
 These are saved as `ico_sort_procedure` and `amb_sort_procedure`, respectively.

 ## Data